puregarlic/react-use-loading/README.md

 #### Calling `start` multiple times

-You can safely call `start` multiple times before you call `stop` if you would like to tell the user that you're interacting with multiple data soruces.
+You can safely call `start` multiple times before you call `stop` if you would like to tell the user that you're interacting with multiple data sources.

 ```jsx
 import React, { useState, useEffect } from 'react';